 If you desire a tropical look for your pool area and live in a mild, frost-free climate, banana trees (Musa) instantly create the mood you may be looking for.
 Bananas are fast-growing herbaceous perennials or trees with tropical-looking long, broad leaves.
 Plant them in a spot safe from winds because those great-looking leaves can get ripped-up easily if not near a wall, fence, or protected by neighboring plants.

-Put on your hula skirt and tuck a heavenly hibiscus behind your ear: it's luau time!
-If you're lucky enough to grow Hawaii's state flower in your zone, then go for it—you have many species to choose from, with dreamy names like 'White Wings,' 'Crown of Bohemia,' 'Kona Princess,' and 'Flamenco Flame.'
+Put on your hula skirt and tuck a heavenly hibiscus behind your ear: it is luau time.
+If you are able to grow Hawaii's state flower in your zone, then go for it—you have many species to choose from, with dreamy names like "White Wings," "Crown of Bohemia," "Kona Princess," and "Flamenco Flame."

 Bird of Paradise

 If you are thinking of going the tropical-oasis route, a bird of paradise (Strelitzia reginae) will get you there quickly.
 It looks similar to a banana plant, has an upright growth habit, and 2-foot-long leaves.
 Like the banana, Strelitzia reginae needs shelter from strong winds or its leaves can rip.

 Bird of paradise is an excellent choice for poolscaping—it does not shed and is strong enough to tolerate splashing (in moderation, of course).